TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/lua/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [Capitalize](https://sampleprograms.io/projects/capitalize) in [Lua](https://sampleprograms.io/languages/lua)!
+Welcome to the [Capitalize](https://sampleprograms.io/projects/capitalize) in [Lua](https://sampleprograms.io/languages/lua) page!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution